 What you want to do: Either slob around in your slacks or hit the bottle of fake tan for a big night out.
 There’s no middle ground!

-Try to be disciplined in your daily habits, even when you’re the only one there to see.
-Simply showering, having a consistent skincare routine, and changing into clean but comfortable clothes develops self-love.
-Note: this takes on even more importance when you’re going through a distressing time like a break-up, where your first instinct may be to let yourself go.
+Try to be disciplined in your daily habits, even when you’re the only one there to notice.
+Simply showering, having a consistent minimal makeup routine, and changing into clean but comfortable clothes develops self-love.

 4. Have a consistent sleep routine